signal18/replication-manager/README.md

 router=readwritesplit
 max_slave_replication_lag=30
 ```
-### CASE 3: NOT IN SYNC & UNFAILABLE
+## CASE 3: NOT IN SYNC & UNFAILABLE

-This is the opportunity to work on long running WRITE transactions to split them in smaller chunks.
+This is the opportunity to work on long running WRITE transactions and split them in smaller chunks.
 Preferably we should minimized time in this state as failover would not be possible without big impact that  **replication-manager** can force in interactive mode

 ## Procedural command line examples